ErHaWeb/klaro_consent_manager/Documentation/Configuration/TypoScriptReference/Constants.rst

     :Default: true
     :Path: plugin.tx_klaroconsentmanager.settings

-    Activate this option if the contextual consent box should only be limited to the main content (without heading and footer).
+    Activate this option if the contextual consent placeholder should be limited to the main content of the content element, without heading and footer.

 Disable Klaro Consent Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~